kenh/keychain-pkcs11/README.md

 Framework and applications which support using a PKCS#11 interface to access cryptographic hardware.

-On High Sierra Apple includes a reasonable Smartcard implementation but it only provides access to the Smartcard functions via the modern Security Framework APIs (you can no longer access smartcards via the older deprecated CDSA APIs).
+On Sierra and above Apple includes a reasonable Smartcard implementation but it only provides access to the Smartcard functions via the modern Security Framework APIs (you can no longer access smartcards via the older deprecated CDSA APIs).
 If you have applications which haven't